-Initialize & Auto-Mount an External USB Disk on Ubuntu Server 24.04
+Initialize & Persistently Mount an External USB Disk on Ubuntu Server 24.04

 — THIS GUIDE ERASES THE ENTIRE TARGET DISK —